 Tests: As we complete each topic, there will be a comprehensive test covering that material.
 A brief review of the exam material will be covered the day before the exam as well as a thorough review guide.

 Final: As this is a five-credit class, there will be a final exam.
 Please note the final will cover material from the 3rd and 4th marking periods.

-Course Content: This course will cover content on a month-to-month basis and will address the essential question outlined below.
+Course Content: This course will cover content and skills by Era and will address the essential question/problem outlined below.